erikpeter/fbroc/cran-comments.md

 ---
 title: "Submission comments"
 author: "Erik Peter"
-date: "Friday, June 05, 2015"
+date: "Friday, June 06, 2015"
 output: html_document
 ---

-## Submission history
+## Note

-This is the second try to commit this package.
-I spelled out Receiver Operating Characteristics and area under the curve.
-The note is still there because I still included the abbreviations in brackets.
-While I agree that the rule makes sense, I was not able to find it in the manual.
-Would be grateful for a pointer, if you have the reference at hand and it is no effort.
+Sorry, for the early resubmit.
+I was requested to fix a pointer error in the C++ code by Brian Ripley.
+This has been done.

 ## Tested on
 * local 64 bit Windows 7, R 3.2.0